redhat-cip/edeploy/docs/eDeployUserGuide.rst

 VERBOSE              Boolean.
 Enable the verbose mode DEBUG                Boolean.
-Enable debug mode (start a ssh_server for further access) IP                   A list of network device configuration (see below for details)
+Enable debug mode (start a ssh_server for further access) IP                   A list of network device configuration (see below for details) LINK_UP_TIMEOUT      Timeout to consider a network link detection completed (default is 10 seconds)
 ===================  ============================================================

 **Note** : The kexec option of ONSUCCESS means that after a successful